 What Makes a Great Christmas Wine?

 - If you’re serving the wine with food, pay attention to how heavy or light your Christmas dinner is.
-If you’re serving stuffing, turkey, and mashed potatoes, choose a full-bodied, juicy red wine to match.
-Or, if you’re serving salmon and roasted vegetables, opt for a lighter-bodied white wine, Pinot Noir, or rosé.
+For instance, the best wine pairing for ham is a full-bodied, fruit-forward red wine.
+If you’re serving turkey, opt for a lighter-bodied white wine, Pinot Noir, or rosé.

-5. Buy magnums whenever possible.
+- Buy magnums whenever possible.
 It’s difficult to share just one standard-size bottle of wine, especially if you have a large family.
 Shop for the largest format bottle that you can find so everyone can have a glass.
 You can also buy multiple bottles of the same wine if you can’t locate any magnums.

-6. Research the best vintage for that particular style or region.
+- Research the best vintage for that particular variety, style, or region.
 Once you have a producer, terroir, or variety in mind, look up the top-rated vintages that are drinking well right now.
 This could either be a wine that has already aged in a cellar for decades, or a recent vintage that’s meant to be drunk young.

-In the end, Christmas wine is anything you want it to be; ultimately, the bottles you choose depend entirely on your own preferences and those of your family.
-But whether you pick out traditional wines like Champagne, port, Madeira, and Sauternes or more unusual styles like Rioja or Pedro Ximénez, think carefully about the wine’s flavor profile and quality to find the best holiday wines for your celebration.
+Ultimately, Christmas wine is anything you want it to be; the bottles you choose depend entirely on your preferences and those of your family.
+But whether you pick out traditional wines like Champagne, port, Madeira, and Sauternes or more unusual styles like Rioja, think carefully about the wine’s flavor profile and quality to find the best holiday wines for your celebration.

 The Best Red Christmas Wines